(Frank Vincent Zappa & The Abnuceals Emuukha Electric Symphony Orchestra & Chorus, Verve V/V6-8741, May 13, 1968)

 Oh man, I don't know if I can go through this again!

-includes a fragment of Ronnie Sings? and a quote from Merry-Go-Round (Fischer)
+includes a fragment of Ronnie Sings? and a quotation from Merry-Go-Round (Fischer)

 Ronnie Williams: Buh-bah-bahdn